 5. Next Gen

 Netflix also has its own original animated movies for kids and family members to watch.
 That includes Next Gen, a sci-fi movie from 2018.
 It centers on a young girl who lives in a future where there are lots of robots.
 However, she happens to hate robots and is also constantly bullied.
 In the midst of all this, she meets an AI robot prototype (voiced by John Krasinski).
 Together, they have to stop a threat that could bring down the entire planet.
-The storyline is fun and makes some good points about trying to treat people fairly, and the animation is also solid.
+The storyline is fun and makes some good points about treating people fairly, and the animation is also solid.

 6. How To Train Your Dragon 2

 Hiccup (voiced by Jay Baruchel) and Toothless return in this 2014 sequel.
 The story picks up again after a five-year time jump, in which time, dragons and the Vikings villagers have learned to get along.
-Dragon racing is now a favorite past-time and all seems to be well.
+Dragon racing is now a favorite past-time, and all seems to be well.
 Hiccup continues his search for new and far away lands, only to stumble across something that once again brings battle back to Berk.

 7. The Little Prince